MattCollins84/insto/README.md

                   };

-  //create new insto object, passing in userData and callback function var i = new Insto Client(userData, userQuery, callback);
+  //create new insto object, passing in userData and callback function var i = new InstoClient(API_KEY, userData, userQuery, function(data) {
+    console.log(data);
+  });

 </script>
 ```
+## Methods
+These are the methods used to interact with the service

-### Insto Client.send( userQuery, message, [sendToSelf] ) - Send a notification to a subset of users
+### InstoClient.send( userQuery, message, [sendToSelf] ) - Send a notification to a subset of users

-Parameters
+**Parameters**

-userQuery   - [required] define the user(s) that this message should be sent to
+userQuery   - [required] define the user(s) that this notification should be sent to

 message     - [required] define the message that should be sent

 sendToSelf  - [optional - default: false] should this message be sent to the message sender (only if they match the userQuery)

-The Insto Client can send a message to any other connected Insto Client by providing a userQuery.
+The Insto Client can send a notification to any other connected Insto Client by providing a userQuery.
 All users who match this query will receive the message.
 If the sending user matches the userQuery they will not receive the message unless the sendToSelf parameter is defined as true.

 A userQuery must be a valid Javascript object, as must the message.
 If a message is required to go to all connected users, please use the Insto Client.broadcast() method.